wapcaplet/hot-water-by-sunshine/docs/results.rst

 - **July 12**: Another nice sunny day.
 2F drop overnight, and about 3F more this morning; the tank was down to 99F by the time the pump turned on at 11:20.
   Gained about 12F between 11:15 and 17:15, topping out at just over 111F, a 14,400 BTU gain.
+The collector temperature reached nearly 180F, probably helped in part by the fact that I increased the tilt to around 40 degrees so it gets more direct sunlight.
 The storage tank is now approaching the temperature of our electrically-heated water--once it reaches 120F, I'll turn off the electric heater and see how well we can do on solar-heated water alone!

 .. image:: images/2012-07-12.png